-Arguably the Best Career Guidance of All Time: My Favorite Talk by Steve Jobs
+Arguably the Best Career Guidance of All Time: My Favorite Talk and Video by Steve Jobs

 My Birthday Tradition…

 Today is my 33rd birthday, so I thought I’d share a little tradition with you.

 Every year I like to take at least a few minutes to look back on what’s led me to today.
 A million things are always at play, but this time around I thought I’d share a talk from the late Steve Jobs.
 It deserves disproportionate credit in me sitting right here, having the privilege of sharing this with 100,000 of you from all over the world, especially as we get ready to board our one-way flight to Amsterdam to continue our world tour and hang out with a bunch of you in real life!